Key Takeaways

 - The company's offerings aim to help municipal and industrial operators address environmental requirements, cost constraints, and workforce shortages

-- The company's Totally Integrated Automation (TIA) portfolio supports coordinated and secure plant operation
+- The company's Totally Integrated Automation (TIA) portfolio supports coordinated and secure plant operation for waste management

 - Energy cost savings of up to 25% are possible with Siemens' soft sensors and digital solutions